 Gender equality

 In the modern economy, there is no formal division of labour by gender roles.
-Women make up a significant part of the workplace, but they are still outnumbered by men, and rarer to find in high up positions.
+Women make up a significant part of the workplace, but men still outnumber them.
+It's also rare to find women in senior positions.

 Business culture in Botswana